-There are several interesting observations we can make from Fig. 4.
-As expected from (1) and (7), the values of R{com}^{min} and \overline{R}{MST} decrease as the density of nodes per unit area increases.
+There are several interesting observations we can make from Figure 4.
+As expected from equations 1 and 7, the values of R{com}^{min} and \overline{R}{MST} decrease as the density of nodes per unit area increases.
 This behavior is quite intuitive.
 The minimum transmission range that keeps the network connected is sensitive to the average number of nodes seen by any node within its current transmission range.
-The more nodes in the network, the more stable the average number of neighbors per coverage area seen by a node, and, thus, the lower the transmission range required to keep them connected.
-A key observation from Fig. 4 relates to the ratio $R{com}^{min}/\overline{R}{MST}$ which remains roughly constant and is ~ 2.
-This results indicates that the value of the minimum commonrange transmission is approximately twice the average value of the minimum variable-range transmission for similar routes.
+The more nodes in the network the more stable the average number of neighbors per coverage area seen by a node, and thus, the lower the transmission range required to keep them connected.
+A key observation from Figure